guumaster/random-collections/KRE-notes.md.md

 Before starting with UI, you need to know some basic concept that we define in order to simplify all the underlying complexity.

-Starting from the outer side and going in, we have the following abstractions:
+Starting from top to bottom we have the following abstractions:

 - **Konstellation Runtime Engine:**